brentvollebregt/nitratine.net/README.md

 - Site split into five categories (the main ones I wanted)
 - Easily edit site settings anywhere
 - Pages displayed by popularity and date
+- Switch between light and dark themes
+- Option to switch snow on

 ## Usage
 1. Install Python